usask-arg/python-library-template/README.md

  - `.github/workflows/nightly.yml`
  - `.github/workflows/release.yml`

+### Automatic Documentation Building
+If you want your project documentation to be automatically built and hosted on readthedocs.org, ask @dannyzed.
+If you do not want your documentation to be hosted on readthedocs.org you can delete the `.readthedocs.yaml` file.

 ## Adding dependencies
 If you need to add a dependency to the project, it must be added in the following places